danielplatt/K3-with-involutions/readme.md

 ### `ExampleQuartic`

 Run the code `ExampleQuartic` to get the equation of the involution on the quartic which is defined in the article.
-It also computes the model as double cover of P^2 and the model viewed as an intersection of an intersection of three quadrics.
+It also computes the model as double cover of P^2 and the model as the intersection of three quadrics.

 ### `ConstructionK3Degree6`